Francis Fane, 1st Earl of Westmorland: Career

 Fane was educated at Maidstone Grammar School in Kent and in about 1595 matriculated at Queens' College, Cambridge.
 He was admitted to Lincoln's Inn on 19 November 1597, for training as a lawyer.

 In 1601, with the support of his near neighbour Henry Brooke, 11th Baron Cobham, lord of the Manor of Cobham, Kent, Fane was returned as a Member of Parliament for Kent.
-He was created a Knight of the Bath at the Coronation of King James I on 25 July 1603.
+He was created a Knight of the Bath at the Coronation of King James I on 25 July 1603, listed nineteenth.

 After Cobham's disgrace, Fane was elected as a Member of Parliament for Maidstone in 1604.
 He was re-elected MP for Maidstone in 1614 and in 1621.
 In 1624, he was elected MP for Peterborough, Northamptonshire, near his wife's home at Apethorpe.
 On 29 December 1624, he was created Baron Burghersh "in the County of Sussex", and Earl of Westmorland (1008th on the roll).
 On his mother's death on 28 June 1626, he succeeded her as 4th Baron le Despenser, and as de jure 8th and 6th Baron Bergavenny.